Long-term ally of UK PM Johnson resigns in sign of tension

 But his sometimes pugnacious style could alienate others.
 Some lawmakers in the governing party accuse him and Cummings of running Downing Street like a campaign bunker, wilfully ignoring the parliamentary party when making decisions.

-Reporting by Elizabeth Piper and Andrew MacAskill; Editing by Diane Craft and Peter Cooney
+Reporting by Elizabeth Piper and Andrew MacAskill; additional reporting by Kanishka Singh; Editing by Diane Craft and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.